 By Nicole Ball and Amie Pisano

 Cleaning out and starting anew are worthwhile endeavors, no matter the season, because the state of our homes has a great deal of influence on our wellbeing.
 Mounds of clutter and to-do piles, along with haphazardly placed furniture, can adversely affect our mood and energy level.
+Because of this, hiring a residential or commercial cleaning service is advisable.
+Have a look at the current Chicago home cleaning rates here.

 For advice on how to create an inviting homescape, whether you are staying or selling, we sat down with home staging consultant Meltem Marshal.